subframe7536/electron-incremental-update/README.md

 If you are using `electron-builder` to build distributions, all the native modules with its **large relavent `node_modiles`** will be packaged into `app.asar` by default.

-Luckily, `Esbuild` can bundle all the dependencies.
+Luckily, `vite` can bundle all the dependencies.
 Just follow the steps:

 1. setup `nativeModuleEntryMap` option
 2. Manually copy the native binaries in `postBuild` callback